logto-io/rfcs/draft/0003-organization-invitation.md

 When the invitation is created, the status SHOULD be `Pending`.
 Meanwhile:

 - The expiration time SHOULD be set to a reasonable time in the future.
 It is RECOMMENDED to set it to no more than 14 days.
-- The server SHOULD generate a random invitation token.
 - The server SHOULD notify the invitee by the feasible method according to the invitee's email address.
 For now, we only support email notification.
 - The "Accepted user ID" field SHOULD be set to a null value.